stevana/stateful-pbt-with-fakes/README.md

-This example comes from the paper [*QuickCheck testing for fun and profit*](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=5ae25681ff881430797268c5787d7d9ee6cf542c) (2007) and is also part of John’s Midlands Graduate School course (2019).
+This example comes from the paper [*QuickCheck testing for fun and profit*](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=5ae25681ff881430797268c5787d7d9ee6cf542c) (2007) and is also part of John's Midlands Graduate School course (2019).

 The parallel tests for the process registry was introduced in [*Finding